ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 ## Redis: Cache / Session data inconsistant across web servers

-See [Redis Cluster info in persistence cache doc](../guide/persistence_cache.md), and make sure you only read/write to active master instance.
+See [Redis Cluster info in persistence cache doc](../guide/persistence_cache.md), and make sure you only read/write to one active master instance at a time.

 ## Redis: Session are removed or new sessions are refused

-See info on [Redis in session doc](../guide/session.md); Ideally use an unique instance of Redis for sessions, that either never runs of of memory or uses an eviction policy that suites your needs.
+See info on [Redis in session doc](../guide/session.md); Ideally use a separated instance of Redis for sessions, that either never run out of memory or uses an eviction policy that suits your needs.

 ## Conflict with roave/security-advisories